 Fibromyalgia is a medical condition which causes a person to experience pain throughout their body, often due to stimuli which typically don’t cause pain, such as light pressure, touch, odors, sounds, and changes in temperature.
-Other symptoms which typically accompany fibromyalgia include:
+Fibromyalgia symptoms include:

 - Cognitive dysfunction (delirium or a confused state)